ccwukong/Cachaca/README.md

 - If you only wanted to customize the UI components for storefront, and use the default components from the **default** theme, you can copy the rest of the directories and files into your own theme directory.

 - Make sure you add all the new translation keys under the **/public/i18n/** directory accordingly.

+### Unit test

+It's important to ensure the UI components and backend services are well tested.
+We aim to achieve **90%** test coverage for the entire codebase for RC1.

+For Frontend, we use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for component testing

+For Backend, we rely on Jest built-in functions + our own [mockdata](./mockdata/) for function and model testing

 ## Deployment